Chris Conde isn’t afraid to get naked — on stage or off.

 “It's been a lot about my drug use and recovery I'd say,” the rapper says.
 “A lot of those themes came up on my debut album Growing Up Gay (2019).
 I write about what I’m going through, I like to be vulnerable.
 Sometimes it's easier to do that when I write raps because in my head I think no one is going to listen to what i'm saying, even though I know that's not really true.

 “The biggest themes I'm writing about lately are hope, letting my audience know they are worthy of healing and becoming whole and that it's ok to reach out for help.
 I've been writing a lot about self-care too.
-I also like to make it visible that I am queer and Mexican in my songs, too.
-I think that visibility is important for intersectionality in the genre. letting everyone know that queer Latin people are up in this bitch too, ya know?”
+I also like to make my sexuality very visible in my songs, too.
+I think that visibility is important for intersectionality in the genre. letting everyone know that queer people are here too”

 While it might have been a bumpy road to get to where they are today, they fully embraces who they are, flaws and all.
 It’s one of the most empowering and endearing qualities the Fake Four, Inc. artist possesses.
 The shell of the former 160-pound addict they once were has been replaced by a healthier, curvaceous version of themselves and they’ve learned to accept every inch.